 Braille services and resources available to support blind or visually impaired Michiganders

-LANSING, Mich.—January has been proclaimed as Braille Literacy Month by Governor Gretchen Whitmer to recognize the impact this reading system has on individuals who are blind or visually impaired, and call attention to the invaluable services and resources in Michigan that enable residents to learn and enhance their braille skills.
+January has been proclaimed as Braille Literacy Month by Gov. Gretchen Whitmer to recognize the impact this reading system has on individuals who are blind or visually impaired and call attention to the invaluable services and resources in Michigan that enable residents to learn and enhance their braille skills.

-The BSBP Training Center, located in Kalamazoo, offers courses on Braille that are designed to prepare students with the fundamentals of this reading system, including identifying the braille alphabet, braille numbers, common punctuation and reading comprehension.
-Although the BSBP Training Center is presently closed to in-person learning due to COVID-19, they are still offering courses and training via a virtual platform.
+The BSBP Training Center, located in Kalamazoo, offers courses on braille that are designed to prepare students with the fundamentals of this reading system, including identifying the braille alphabet, braille numbers, common punctuation and reading comprehension.
+The BSBP Training Center offers courses and training both in-person and via a virtual platform.

 "The Bureau of Services for Blind Persons is here to assist blind or visually impaired individuals achieve employment and independence through a variety of customized solutions," said BSBP Director William Robinson.
 "If you, or someone you know, may benefit from our services - whether that is becoming a patron of the Braille and Talking Book Library or using our Training Center, we encourage you to reach out so we may assess your needs and help you set and achieve your goals."